matrix-org/matrix-appservice-slack/docs/development_guide.md

 }
 ```

-Finally, run `docker run -v /home/will/git/scalar-env/riot-config.json:/app/config.json -p 8080:80 vectorim/riot-web` to start your Riot instance.
-You should be able to register a new user on your local synapse instance through Riot.
+Finally, run `docker run -v /home/will/git/scalar-env/riot-config.json:/app/config.json -p 8080:80 vectorim/riot-web`
+to start your Riot instance.
+You should be able to register a new user on your
+local synapse instance through Riot.

-### Setting up the bridge postgres
+### 3. Setting up the bridge with PostgreSQL

-Setting up the postgres instance for the bridge is also quite easy.
+You can setup PostgreSQL in docker.

 ```bash
 docker run -d --name slackpg -p 59999:5432 -e POSTGRES_PASSWORD=pass postgres